CleverCloud/doc.clever-cloud.com/commons/clever-tools/lifecycle.md

 Where `DRAIN-TYPE` is one of:

- - `TCPSyslog`: for TCP syslog endpoint
+ - `TCPSyslog`: for TCP syslog endpoint;
- - `UDPSyslog`: for UDP syslog endpoint
+ - `UDPSyslog`: for UDP syslog endpoint;
- - `HTTP`: for TCP syslog endpoint (note that this endpoint has optional username/password parameters as HTTP Basic Authentication)
+ - `HTTP`: for TCP syslog endpoint (note that this endpoint has optional username/password parameters as HTTP Basic Authentication);
- - `ElasticSearch`: for ElasticSearch endpoint (note that this endpoint requires username/password parameters as HTTP Basic Authentication)
+ - `ElasticSearch`: for ElasticSearch endpoint (note that this endpoint requires username/password parameters as HTTP Basic Authentication);
+ - `Datadog`: for Datadog endpoint (note that this endpoint require APIKey parameter as Datadog mandatory).

 ElasticSearch drains use the Elastic bulk API.
 To match this endpoint, specify `/_bulk` at the end of your ElasticSearch endpoint.